viniciusrma/nodefarm/README.md

 Welcome!

-This project was developed in NodeJs, in studis about Core Modules & Template Building
+This project was developed in NodeJs, in studies about Core Modules & Template Building

 <a  id="applied-technologies"></a>